chapman-phys220-2018f/cw04-god_of_physics/README.md

 ## Assessment

-I had a problem with number 9, but other than that I found the assignment to be quit interesting, especially the method we used, to take a list and than remove all non prime number instead of add to a list all prime numbers.
+I had a problem with number 9, but other than that I found the assignment to be quit interesting, especially the method we used, to take a list and than remove all non prime number instead of adding to the list all the prime numbers.

 Natanael Alpay